 - Provide meeting and learning experiences for members to advance their skills in the art and science of amateur radio.

 - Provide a responsive service to the community and emergency responders in the event of natural or man-made disasters.

 - Encourage partnerships with local youth groups and encourage the youth to participate in amateur radio and communications as a service, and a recreational hobby.

 The Club provides monthly testing for individuals seeking their Technician License and for upgrades to General and Extra Class licenses.
 The testing is normally conducted prior to our monthly on-site meetings.
-Due to Covid-19 in-person meetings have been severely restrictive during 2020 and the early part of 2021 but we will begin these in-person meetings again with the March 16 2021 meeting.
+Due to Covid-19 in-person meetings have been severely restrictive during 2020 and the early part of 2021 but we have restarted these in-person meetings again with the March 16 2022 meeting.
 Our normal meeting location is at the Fairhaven Fire Station at 13701 Center Hill Rd in Olive Branch, MS

 We encourage all licensed Amateur Radio operators and guests to attend our meetings.
 Typically, we will have a short business meeting and a presentation of Amateur Radio interest.
 If you have questions, please contact us by sending an email to Contact Us